Events

 This night ceremony takes place on each solstice: potent times for personal and collective prayers, learning and transformation.

-Each year in September or October, Adam and Erin join with compadres Douglas and Amy Haynes to host our traditional celebration of the abundant Rain, Sunlight, Clouds, Wind, and Lightning, who provide a bountiful harvest to our Asheville, NC-area communities.
-This is our public fall ceremony: come join us to give thanks for the good things in life that generous Weather brings!
+Each year, both in April and then in September or October, Adam and Erin host our traditional celebration of the abundant Rain, Sunlight, Clouds, Wind, and Lightning, who provide a lush growing season for our farmers and our streams, springs and forests, and a bountiful harvest to our Asheville, NC-area communities.
+Come join us to give thanks for the good things in life that generous Weather brings!

 Deepen into Natural Cycles of Sacred Time